Pattern 100 Zlotych 1977 MW "Wladyslaw Reymont". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1977 "Wladyslaw Reymont" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 370408 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 540.
-Bidding took place June 8, 2023.
+The record price belongs to the lot 1631 sold at the Stary Sklep auction for PLN 900.
+Bidding took place October 9, 2021.

 Сondition